Problem Addressed

 Hyperion Robotics combines large-scale, 3D printing with low-carbon concrete made of industrial waste materials such as mining tailings, ashes, slags and demolition waste.
 Their variety of sustainable infrastructure products include foundations, water tanks, trenches and buildings.
 They have developed a special construction material based mainly of mining tailings that uses zero cement.
 Accompanying this, their software enables optimized structural designs for 3D printing, resulting in minimal material usage.
 Clients can choose to use traditional cement-based concrete with the technology or low-carbon concrete made from local recycled materials.

 The system has low power requirements at approximately 15kw/hr, though it may vary per project.
-CO2 savings from using this technology can range from 30% to 90%.
-Due to the decreased use of cement and virgin aggregates, lead time is reduced by 50%, and the need for tailing storage facilities is lessened, limiting health and safety risks.
+Due to the decreased use of cement and virgin aggregates, embodied carbon is reduced, lead time is reduced by 50%, and the need for tailing storage facilities is lessened, limiting health and safety risks.
 Accompanying this, Hyperion Robotics also provides training, support and maintenance services.

 Case Study